Maker, model, serial, photos, nameplates, drawings, quantity, port and ETA.

 Yes.
 Add vessel / IMO, port, ETA, system criticality and any alarm or safety context so the request can be prioritized correctly.

 Yes, when compatibility and approval context allows it.
-The sourcing route should match signal type, measuring range, installation and operational criticality.
+The supply route should match signal type, measuring range, installation and operational criticality.

 Send maker, model, tag, range, signal type, quantity and port/ETA.
 Photos, labels, drawings, panel references or Excel lists are welcome.